lamh85/Tutorials/principles/algorithms/lessons.md

 Goal: minimize the number of iterations.

+N = number of elements.
+* EG: O(N) = number of iterations grows linearly with the number of elements

-What is a logorithm?
+## What is a logorithm?

 It solves for the mystery exponent, with the default base of 10.

 EG: log100 = 2
-Since the base is not defined, the base is 10.
+* Since the base is not defined, the base is 10.
 The answer is 2 because 10 requires that exponent to produce 100.

 EG: "base 2 logorithm of 8" = 3
-Because 2 must be cubed to become 8.
+* Because 2 must be cubed to become 8.
 The above is equivalent of dividing two base-10 logorithms: log8 / log2 = 3

-N = number of elements.
-EG: O(N) = number of iterations grows linearly with the number of elements

 Binary Trees (big takeaways)
 ============